jiaqing23/temp-storage/README.md

 # temp-storage

-Repo for storing some file that allow me to access them by url.
+Repo for storing some files that allows me to access them by url.